Develop high-performance, photorealistic, extensible, and cost-effective visualization applications through open source

 - Intel® OpenSWR, an OpenGL* low-level rasterization library upstreamed to the Mesa OpenGL open source project to achieve high rendering performance when GPUs are unavailable or are too limiting.
 Completely CPU-based and built on top of LLVM, this library provides performance advantages over Mesa llvmpipe renderers.

 - Intel® Open Image Denoise, a library of image denoising and filtering algorithms to improve visual quality and reduce rendering times.

-Intel® Rendering Framework is a software defined visualization (SDVis) approach for supporting big data use on platforms of all sizes, including cloud and high-performance computing (HPC) clusters.
-This is achieved by enabling the parallelism and performance already in your CPU-based Intel® platforms without the memory limits and cost of GPU-based solutions.
+Intel oneAPI Rendering Toolkit is an approach for supporting big data use on platforms of all sizes, including workstations, data centers, the cloud, and high-performance computing (HPC) clusters.
+This is achieved by enabling the parallelism and performance already in your Intel® platforms without the memory limits and cost of dedicated GPU-based solutions.

 To make it even easier to use this ground-breaking visual technology, Intel collaborated with hardware and software providers to design Intel® Select Solutions for Professional Visualization.
 These turnkey solutions provide an out-of-the-box experience for combining computationally intense codes with photorealistic rendering and visual analysis tools used in science, manufacturing, professional rendering, architecture, gaming, and more.